LIFEHUBBER

 SkillOpt is a Microsoft research project for optimizing reusable natural-language skills for frozen LLM agents.

 The official repository presents SkillOpt as a text-space optimizer that improves skill documents through scored rollouts, bounded edits, validation-gated updates, and deployable best_skill.md artifacts without changing the underlying model weights.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is